shelldandy/documint-agent/packages/cli/readme.md

 ### Dry Run Mode

-Preview the prompt without generating documentation:
+Preview the prompt and save it as a markdown file without generating documentation:

 ```bash
 documint --topic "GraphQL APIs" --style tutorial --dry-run
 ```

+**Output**:
-**Output**: Shows the exact prompt that would be sent to Claude Code
+- Shows the exact prompt that would be sent to Claude Code
+- Saves the prompt as a timestamped markdown file in `prompts/` folder
+- Example: `prompts/20250609-143022-tutorial-graphql-apis.md`

+This allows you to:
+- Review and modify prompts before using them with Claude directly
+- Build a library of reusable prompts for future documentation projects
+- Share prompts with team members for consistency

 ### Verbose Output